QiujiaGuo/RFM-Analysis-for-Customer-Segmentation/README.md

 ## Source Data

 The dataset is sample superstore dataset on [Kaggle](https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset).
 It contains information about 9994 orders made by customers and a total of 21 columns, which include customer ID, order ID, order date, product ID, product name and sales.
-Other columns contain information such as shipping details, payment methods, and customer demographics.
+Other columns contain information such as shipping details, category, and customer demographics.

 ## Data Preprocessing